web3privacy/docs/docs/membership/personal-benefits.md

 ### Opportunity to vote in a special category at the Privacy Tech Awards

 We are planning a special category in the [Privacy Tech Awards](/projects/privacy-tech-awards) where only our members will be able to vote.

+### We respect the privacy of our members

+Membership is essentially **anonymous** and the **list of members is confidential** - we do not require or collect any personal information about our members unless they explicitly declare that they want to be listed publicly.

+We only need one verifiable identifier, which can be an email or cryptocurrency address (private key), which is used to prove your membership.